-- C{5.15} As this is an outline planning application the end users of the development site, and therefore specifics of construction, are not known at the time of writing.
-As such, construction traffic has not been included in the assessment.
-Notwithstanding this, and as referred to above, a CTMP has been embedded into the proposed development and this will be taken into account in any future assessment. - C{5.16} It is expected that construction vehicles will access the site from the A66, via a new access onto the A66/Tees Dock Road roundabout.
-The A66 is a four-lane dual carriageway.
-Given the function of the A66, it is not considered to be particularly sensitive to the short-term, temporary effect of construction traffic.
+- C5.15 As this is an outline planning application the end users of the development site, and therefore specifics of construction, are not known at the time of writing.
+As such, a quantitative construction traffic has not been included in the assessment.
+Notwithstanding this, and as referred to above, a CTMP has been embedded into the proposed development and this will be taken into account in any future assessment. - C5.16 It is expected that construction vehicles will access the site from the A1085, via Steel House Roundabout.
+The A1085 is a four-lane dual carriageway.
+Given the function of the A1085, it is not considered to be particularly sensitive to the short-term, temporary effect of construction traffic.
 It should also be noted that this area is well suited to industrial development, with infrastructure in place to accommodate the type of construction traffic that is expected to arise from the development.
-Whilst a detailed assessment cannot be undertaken at this stage, professional judgement indicates that, with a CTMP, any impacts would be minor and therefore the severance or amenity effect of construction traffic would be Not Significant. - Construction traffic could affect driver delay at the A66/Tees Dock Road junction.
-The short-term effects to driver delay are likely to be Not Significant.
+Whilst a detailed assessment cannot be undertaken at this stage, professional judgement indicates that, with a CTMP, any impacts would be minor and therefore the severance or amenity effect of construction traffic would not be significant. - C5.17 Construction traffic could affect driver delay at the A1085 and Steel house Roundabout so there may be short-term effects to driver delay.
+Whilst detailed data is not available, these short term effects are likely to be Not Significant.
 Any mitigation will be reflected in the CTMP as described in C5.4.